markbain/vvv-provision-test/README.md

 # vvv-provision-test

-A repo to test VVV provisioning
+A custom VVV provisioning script.

+This repo can be used as-is as the provisioner to jump-start **new** VVV projects.
+Once started, though, the provisioning script should be committed to the new project repo.

 ## Set up

 * Clone this repo somewhere
-* Install VVV somewhere and add a test site to vvv-custom.yml` with the following line:
+* Install VVV somewhere and add a test site to `vvv-custom.yml` with the following line:

 ```
   provisioning-script_vvv: